panoply/liquify/packages/parser/readme.md

 An incremental parser/scanner for the Liquid Template Language.
 Developed for the [Liquify IDE](https://liquify.dev) text editor plugin to construct a detailed workable Abstract Syntax Tree.
 The parser is used in combination with the [Node LSP](https://microsoft.github.io/language-server-protocol/) (Language Server Protocol) implementation.

 > **IMPORTANT** This parser is used to construct and query an AST, not perform actions on parsed code.
-Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for Liquid engine support in JavaScript and consider supporting that project.
-Alternatively you can use the standard [liquid](https://github.com/Shopify/liquid) ruby based engine.
+Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for Liquid engine support in JavaScript.

 ## Why?